Oberkommando der Marine

 The Oberkommando der Marine (lit.
-'Upper Command of the Navy'; abbreviated OKM) was the high command and the highest administrative and command authority of the Kriegsmarine.
+'Upper Command of the Navy'; abbreviated OKM) was the high command and the highest administrative and command authority of the Kriegsmarine, a branch of the Wehrmacht.
 It was officially formed from the Marineleitung ("Naval Command") of the Reichswehr on 11 January 1936.
-In 1937 it was combined with the newly formed Seekriegsleitung (SKL).
-There were two major re-organisations, in November 1939 and May 1944.
+In 1937 it was combined with the new Seekriegsleitung (SKL).
+There were two re-organisations, in November 1939 and May 1944.
+It was part of the Oberkommando der Wehrmacht.

 Organization

 The OKM was broadly divided into six sections: